-If Hot Topic (NAS: HOTT) hits analysts estimates, it will be the fifth consecutive quarter it has hit the number on the nose.
+Hot Topic (NAS: HOTT) will look to match Wall Street forecasts for the fifth consecutive quarter.
 The company will unveil its latest earnings on Wednesday.
 Hot Topic is a mall- and Web-based specialty retailer.

 What analysts say:

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.07 per share.
-Estimates range from $0.07 to $0.09.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.20 per share.

 What our community says: